-The final result of JEE Main will be declared on April 30 where the scores of both the attempts or a single attempt will be released along with the rank allotted on the better of the two scores.
+The JEE Main scores of both the attempts or a single attempt will be released along with the rank allotted on the better of the two scores.
 The final result of JEE Main 2020 Paper 1 and Paper 2 will be announced separately.

 JEE Main 2020 Rank List:

-In case of a tie, inter-se-merit guidelines will be used as given below
+In case of a tie, inter-se-merit guidelines to follow are

 For JEE Main 2020 Paper 1 - Tie between candidates obtaining equal total NTA scores in Paper 1, will be resolved as follows:

 For JEE Main Paper 2 - Tie between candidates obtaining equal total NTA scores in Paper 2 will be resolved as follows